slythel2/Armbian-FreePBX-17/README.md

 # Armbian 12 Bookworm FreePBX 17 Installer (ARM64)

-A vibe-coded, "one-click" installer for Asterisk 22 LTS and FreePBX 17 on Debian 12 (ARM64).
+One-click installer for Asterisk 22 LTS and FreePBX 17 on Debian 12 (ARM64).

-**Disclaimer:** This is an amateur project created solely for my personal workflow to quickly deploy PBX systems on T95 Max+ TV boxes.
-I am hosting it here for my own convenience and storage.
-It works for me, **it should work on every ARM64 Debian 12 device** but it might not work for you.
-Use entirely at your own risk.
+A Github Workflow runs every 8 weeks, compiles the newest Asterisk 22 LTS release and uploads it on this repo, ensuring the installation comes with the latest official release.

 ## **FreePBX 17 & Asterisk 22 Installer**
 **Installation**